Price Adjustment Guide for Contracting Parties

 on the current standard reference base period to the immediately

 preceding one.
-Thus, for example, there are no official rebasing
+For example, there are no official rebasing

 Rebasing is not considered "revising," because the relative

-movements of any series over time are not affected.
-Users must
+movements of any series over time are not affected, outside

 meaning other than relating a measurement to the base year, which